 - Don’t Get Obsessed – If you find having an external indicator of physical activity is getting in the way of your intuition with your body, then just put that bad boy to bed.
 This to me, was one of the biggest problems between my Fitbit and I, and I ended up having more success without it.

-Do you have a Fitbit or a similar fitness tracking device?
+Do you have a Fitbit or a similar calorie counter watch?
 Have you had success with it?
 I would love to hear your personal stories!
 Leave me a comment below!